On the instability and degeneracy of deep learning models: Concluding Remarks

 For a large class of models that covers a broad range of applications (including ``deep learning''), we have developed a formal definition of instability in model probability structure and elucidated multiple consequences of instability.
-We have shown for FOES models that instability manifests through small changes in data leading to potentially large changes in probability as well as the potential to place all probability on certain modal subsections of the sample space, which potentially could be small.
-Such instability is often due to a complex interaction between the model statistics used (i.e., how numerous and large these may become) and the number and magnitudes of parameters in the model formulation.
-For many FOES models, the possibility exists, at least in principle, to constraint parameters in a way balances their potential contributions against those of model statistics in order to prevent probability instabilities.
-The FOES model class is quite broad and, in developing such models for large data sets, some caution should be used in parameter specification to control effects of model instability.
+We have shown for FOES models that instability manifests through \ak{a large amount of probability being placed on a subset of the theoretically possible realizations that may be narrower than intended.} Such instability is often due to a complex interaction between the model statistics used (i.e., how numerous and large these may become) and the number and magnitudes of parameters in the model formulation.
+For many FOES models, the possibility exists, at least in principle, to \ak{constrain} parameters in a way \ak{that} balances their potential contributions against those of model statistics in order to prevent probability instabilities. \ak{While the results on instability here only address model formulations with finite sample spaces, the same underlying principles might be extended to models for continuous data as well by discretizing the model (i.e., binning outcomes into intervals), as data typically have some given level of discretization.
+Such a generalization could help toward understanding potential model instability in a wider class of data applications.
+As it sits currently, t}he FOES model class is quite broad and \ak{findings here can help in identifying undesirable probability features in such models.}